How can you protect your personal data online

 Make sure the website you’re visiting is secure with these checks:

 Look for a little green padlock to the left of the address bar.
 You’ll also see ‘https://’ at the start of the website address.
-This indicates the site has a secure connection.

 Is your antivirus up to date?